TB Medical Surveillance

 You can ask your primary health care provider (e.g., family doctor) for a TST.

 A TB skin test is also known as a tuberculin skin test (TST).
 It shows if you have been exposed to the TB germ and have it in your body.
 This test is also called a Mantoux test.
 It is not a vaccine.
-A TST is safe for pregnant women.
+A TST is safe during pregnancy.